diso/wordpress-openid/readme.txt

  - don't return empty SREG values
  - fix bug with Attribute Exchange
  - use a single return_to URL for all OpenID actions
- - cleaner OpenID service URLs (all path, no query string)
+ - cleaner OpenID service URLs when permalinks configured to do so (all path, no query string)
  - fixed issue where OpenID Server would sometimes break depending on a users permalink structure (fixed #101)
  - fixed issue where OpenID consumer would sometimes break if mod_encoding was enabled in Apache (used for WebDAV) (fixed #96)
+ - don't redirect when performing discovery on OpenID trust root

 = version 3.1.4 =
  - allow OP extensions to include XRDS Types in login service